MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-analytics-accelerators.md

 #### Backend module​

-* Support multiple end user authentication providers, potentially different one per tenant​
+* Support multiple end user authentication providers, potentially a different one per tenant​

 * Generate and refresh access and embed tokens per tenant workspace isolation and user permissions​

 * Support frontend features: asynchronous print to file and report subscriptions, scheduling & distribution​

-* Expose backend SDK for your custom frontend embedded as iFrame in existing ISV app​
+* Expose backend SDK for your custom frontend embedded as iFrame in the existing ISV app​

 #### Admin module (including UI and config database)​